 Bamboo crochet hooks are made by drying the bamboo in the sun after harvesting, then cut into appropriate hook lengths and split.
 The bamboo is then rounded on the corners from its initial sharp square cuts and dried again.
 Next, it is steamed to avoid warping later on, which is what helps keep the hooks both smooth and strong.
 The bamboo is then sanded and polished and the hook is cut to the appropriate size.
 Finally, they are polished again and inspected by hand to ensure their quality for years of enjoyable use.

 On average, bamboo crochet hooks can range in price from $4 to $12, depending on the manufacturer.
 There are also handmade bamboo crochet hooks available from different artisans that can cost a bit more.
 Additionally, there are also crochet hooks that have bamboo handles and steel or aluminum hooks.
 Many consider this type of hook the best of both worlds.

 There are several different manufacturers of bamboo crochet hooks.
-Some of the more well-known manufacturers include:
+Some of the more well-known manufacturers include ChiaoGoo and U-Nitt.